kostassolo/multifp-artifacts/README.md

 ### Honeypage

-The folder contains a simple HTML page and a Node server hosting the page in localhost.s
+The folder contains a simple HTML page and a Node server hosting the page in localhost.

 ### Fuzzing